 Whether by direct discharge or indirect discharge via municipal wastewater systems, treated process water from our manufacturing locations is distributed to the following watersheds (percentage denotes the breakdown of wastewater distribution to each location):

-Each year, Hormel Foods facilitates an internal Environmental Sustainability Best of the Best competition, which rewards and recognizes company teams that have identified areas for efficiency improvement and implemented changes.
-The 2012 contest generated entries throughout all Hormel Foods business segments.
+In order to encourage the advancement of environmental standards in our company and recognize those that have showcased exemplary achievements in the area of environmental sustainability, each year Hormel Foods facilitates an internal Environmental Sustainability Best of the Best competition.
+This award recognizes company teams that have identified areas for efficiency improvement and implemented changes.

 This year’s entries generated throughout our operations significantly contributed to decreasing our environmental impact.
 The teams documented significant resource savings – including an estimated 84 million gallons of water, 114,000 MMBtu, and 1,200 tons of solid waste.